davewhipps/l-avated/data_prep/README.md

 In this first data release, the script simply resizes and converts the RGB image data from Apple's ".HEIC" image format to a ".JPEG" file, and copies them into folders labelled with the class name.

-The user should then manually run the python script called "convert_lidar_data.py" which uses OpenCV to read, normalize and write out the lidar TIF files into JPEG files which can then more easily be used to train a separate image classifier.
+The user should then manually run the python script called `convert_lidar_data.py` which uses OpenCV to read, normalize and write out the lidar TIF files into JPEG files which can then more easily be used to train a separate image classifier.

-Finally, running "copy_and_split_data.py" splits the image files into train/test/val folders, first doing the RGB images, then copying the matching Lidar files to an analogous folder hierarchy.
+Finally, running `copy_and_split_data.py` splits the image files into train/test/val folders, first doing the RGB images, then copying the matching Lidar files to an analogous folder hierarchy.

+The script `aggregate_device_orientations.py` reads the device gravity vectors from the ".TXT" files contained within each of the subfolders and aggregates them into a csv file.
+The output of this script is included in `results/lavated_gravity_vectors.csv`